marisol-lemus/Fetal_SP_Segmentation/README.md

 ## Evaluation

-The model weights can be downlaoded from this [link](https://bit.ly/sp-segmentation-weights).
+The model weights can be downloaded from this [link](https://bit.ly/sp-segmentation-weights).
 To predict the subplate for an MRI reconstruction using the weights, please run

 ``` bash
 python SP_segmentation.py -input recon_to31_nuc.nii -output ./ -axi ../model/axi.h5 -cor ../model/cor.h5 -sag ../model/sag.h5;